alicefinidori/tha-de/README.md

 An initial assumption for this project is that the source data will be updated on a schedule.

 If this requirement changes, we could introduce a streaming architecture to continuously update the ``impressions`` and ``conversions`` data sources.
 This can be done by changing the Data Loading lambda function to be triggered by an event in AWS Kinesis or Confluent Kafka.

+3. Raw data storage

+In this exercise, for simplicity and time constraints (to be able to quickly explore the raw data and test transformations), we will be following an ELT process, where all the raw data is loaded to the final data Store, then transformed in the same data store.
+Since the raw data is not required by the web application, a future enhancement could be to remove the raw data from the final data store and store is simply as intermediary csv or in a data warehouse.

+Another improvement would be to cater for schema changes in the raw data.

+4. CI/CD

+All the resources and code were manually updated for this project.
+Including CI/CD will make it more maintainable.

+5. Security

+For the sake of this exercise, security was not a main concern.
+For a production application, the necessary precautions will need to be taken for networking and API Gateway authorizations to make sure this application is secure.